 Overview

-Every car purchase decision comes down to one core trade-off: do you want to own an asset that depreciates, or do you want to pay for the use of a car without ever building equity in it?
+Every car purchase decision comes down to one core trade-off.
+Do you want to own an asset that depreciates, or pay for the use of a car without ever building equity in it?
 A car loan leads to ownership.
-A lease leads to lower monthly payments and a newer car every few years — but no asset at the end.
+A lease leads to lower monthly payments and a newer car every few years, but no asset at the end.

-Neither is objectively better.
+Neither option wins outright.
 The right answer depends on how long you keep cars, how many kilometres you drive, whether you use the car for business, and how much your monthly budget matters relative to long-term cost optimisation.
 This comparison breaks down every material difference with real numbers so you can make an informed decision.

 Side-by-Side Comparison